 I figure what happened is that there is some firmware bug in the TV that is triggered by the digital signal coming from channel 5.1, which is KTLA in my city.
-(Since writing this article, KTLA has fixed the problem for a while, but it’s back to misbehaving now.
-I’m leaving channel 5.1 now works fine).
+(Since first writing this article, KTLA fixed the problem for a while, but it’s back to misbehaving now.
+I’m leaving channel 5.1 out of my selected channels permanently).

 To remove channel 5.1, or any channel on your Sony Bravia TV, press the Home button on your remote, then the left arrow key to go to the Settings menu.